Circumpolar Rock Garden

 about Lewisias]

-4" pots are in the circumpolar garden.
-I am
+Spring 2007.
+Two 4" pots are in the circumpolar

-trying them in shadier locations where I am having
+garden.
+I am trying them in shadier locations where I am

-difficulty getting other things to grow.
-The foliage
+having difficulty getting other things to grow.
+The foliage is

-is quite nice, even if I don't get blooms.
-The
+quite nice, even if I don't get blooms.
+The upside of not

-put in a place that tends to get dried out from the Spruce
+the plants I put in a place that tends to get dried out from the

-roots.
-If I can get it to run around under those
+Spruce roots.
+If I can get it to run around under those trees

-trees without taking over the garden, I'll keep it.
+without taking over the garden, I'll keep it.
+So, I'm not

-So, I'm not ready to recommend this one.
+ready to recommend this one.
+A month later they both look very

 Pinus mugo pumilio-- Dwarf Mugo Pine, Mountain Pine [Pinaceae]